skyisveryblue1/geometry-calcuator/README.md

 -Find/draw the trend line from X-Y coordinates.
 -Identify outliers in the data by using the found line.

-# Incoporate Geometry Calculator and Outlier Finder
+# Incorporate Geometry Calculator and Outlier Finder

 1. Make the project MDI so that I can add more forms, in my side.
 2. Increase the size of the picture box to 1000*750